 Dr Michael Bravo heads the Science and Development Group at the Scott Polar Research Institute, and studies environmental history and contemporary development in the Arctic Regions.

-The A-Levels most relevant to Geography at Cambridge, apart from Geography which itself is not strictly essential, include Geology, Biology, Chemistry, Physics, Maths, Economics, Modern Languages and History.
+The subjects most relevant to Geography at Cambridge, apart from Geography which itself is not strictly essential, include Geology, Biology, Chemistry, Physics, Maths, Economics, Modern Languages and History.

 At present, Geography applicants receive two interviews on the same day, each with two interviewers.
 Both interviews are largely subject based, although more general questions may also be asked.